MENU

 Surroundings

-The “TOKYO TORCH” district spans both the Marunouchi North and Yaesu sides of Tokyo Station.
+The “TOKYO TORCH” district spans both the Marunouchi North Exit and the Yaesu side of Tokyo Station.

-Nearby are the Outer Gardens of the Imperial Palace, Nihonbashi, and the Marunouchi business district.
-With brands such as BVLGARI Hotel Tokyo (opened 2023) and Waldorf Astoria Tokyo Nihonbashi (planned 2026), the area forms a growing luxury cluster.
+It is encircled by the Outer Gardens of the Imperial Palace, Nihonbashi, and Marunouchi’s business quarter, forming a luxury cluster alongside iconic brands—Bulgari Hotel Tokyo (opened 2023) and Waldorf Astoria Tokyo Nihonbashi (scheduled for 2026), among others.

 Access

-Direct connection to “Otemachi Station” (Marunouchi, Tozai, Chiyoda, Hanzomon lines)
+Direct connection to Tokyo Metro “Otemachi Station” (Marunouchi, Tozai, Chiyoda, and Hanzomon lines).

 From Airports:

-About 40 minutes from Haneda Airport; about 1 hour from Narita Airport
+Approx. 40 minutes from Haneda Airport; about 1 hour from Narita Airport.

 By Car:

-About 5 minutes from the “Kandabashi” or “Gofukubashi” exits on the Shuto Expressway
+Approx. 5 minutes from the Metropolitan Expressway “Kandabashi” and “Gofukubashi” exits.

 Facility Overview (Planned)